How to Set Up an SMSF for Property Investment

 An investment strategy is a crucial component of your SMSF and must be reviewed regularly to ensure it remains relevant to the members’ needs.
 It should address the following:

-It is also important to remember that once you develop this strategy, an SMSF broker can provide valuable insights into financing options and help align investment choices with the fund’s goals.
+It is also important to remember that once you develop your strategy, an expert broker can provide valuable insights into financing options and help align investment choices with the fund’s goals.

 6. Open a Bank Account